Banana Cupcakes (Cream Cheese Frosting)

 Banana Cupcakes

-Bananas are one of the most common purchases I make at the grocery store because my whole family loves them.
-They make such an easy snack so I’m always encouraging my boys to eat one.
+Bananas are one of the most common things I buy at the grocery store because my whole family loves them.
+They make such an easy snack so I’m always offering them to my kids.
 We are usually pretty good about eating most of the bananas before they go bad, but every couple of weeks I end up buying more than we finish and I’m left with a bunch of overripe bananas.
 If I’m being honest, I think we try to always leave a few bananas to over-ripen so we can make something delicious.
 (Like these Chocolate Banana Muffins, these Banana Pancakes, or these Banana Crumb Muffins).

 But the last few months, our project has been to use all those overripe bananas to perfect a recipe for banana cupcakes.
-My toddler is the cupcake fanatic in our home – he could eat cupcakes for every single meal if I let him!
+My toddler is cupcake obsessed – he could eat cupcakes for every single meal if I let him!
 He also enjoys making them almost as much as he loves eating them!

 So let’s break down these incredible Banana Cupcakes, starting with a few tips on how to make them!